athombv/io.home-assistant/README.md

 - Connect the Home Assistant instance using async code and using as little traffic or connections as possible
-- Show a list of compatible devices (sensors, lights)
+- Show a list of compatible devices
 - Show devices that have 1 or more than 1 capability affiliated with them (and filter these when you want to add a device)
 - Store certain entity Ids, affiliated with the capabilities to use later on in